xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 What about your Wi-Fi?
 The same principle applies because they use the same technology.
 If your WiFi firmware has an exploitable bug (and it probably has a few), could a malicious neighbor trick it into modifying your system memory?
 Your neighbors are probably decent people, but what about people at a random coffee shop or a hotel?
 What if you're responsible for trade secrets or important research data—does a targeted attack sound so unlikely then?

 These risks are why Qubes draws boundaries around USB and network devices.
-In fact, they're special boundaries: Qubes uses a technology called [VT-d](https://en.wikipedia.org/wiki/X86_virtualization#Intel-VT-d), which means that it can assign a separate memory segment to each device.
+In fact, they're special boundaries: Qubes uses a technology called **VT-d**, which means that it can assign a separate memory segment to each device.
 If the device goes rogue, it can only modify its own memory segment.

 So in short, USB and network devices are attack vectors because they have direct memory access.
 Qubes isolates them at the hardware level and wraps them in their own security boundaries—called `sys-usb` and `sys-net`.